-In 2025, Saab has signed a contract with the Dutch shipbuilder Damen Naval to deliver the combat system for the Colombian Navy's new Plataforma Estratégica de Superficie (PES).
-The order includes the 9LV Combat Management and 9LV Fire Control System, Ceros 200 radar and optronic tracking fire control director, EOS 500 electrooptical fire control director, Sea Giraffe 4A radars as well as other Saab systems.
+In 2025, Saab has signed a contract with the Dutch ship-builder Damen Naval to deliver the combat system for the Colombian Navy's new Plataforma Estratégica de Superficie (PES).
+The order includes the 9LV Combat Management and 9LV Fire Control System, Ceros 200 radar and optronic tracking fire control director, EOS 500 electro-optical fire control director, Sea Giraffe 4A radars and other Saab systems.